Jorge Soler Player Props: Marlins vs. Yankees

 Jorge Soler At The Plate

-- Soler has 101 hits, which ranks first among Miami hitters this season, while batting .246 with 48 extra-base hits.
+- Soler leads Miami in total hits (101) this season while batting .244 with 48 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks 100th, his on-base percentage ranks 62nd, and he is 22nd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 106th, his on-base percentage ranks 68th, and he is 24th in the league in slugging.

-- In 64.0% of his 111 games this season, Soler has picked up at least one hit.
-He's also had 20 multi-hit games.
+- Soler has reached base via a hit in 71 games this season (of 112 played), and had multiple hits in 20 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.